The Wrong Trousers: What the Met Opera’s Crisis Reveals About Strategy in the Arts

 Two Strategies.
 Same Framework.

-So they called in BCG.
+So they called in Boston Consulting Group.
 The answer: more La Traviata.
 More Puccini.
 Lower costs by consolidating shows.

 What’s frustrating is that the solution has been hiding in plain sight for years.